 ABOUT KANSO'S ESTATE

 After Nabil Kanso’s death in 2019, his estate was legally and functionally established by his children, Daniel and Lilly, who lead the affairs of the estate and actively work to promote and guide the future of Kanso’s work.
 Kanso is survived by his wife of nearly 40 years, Randa, his daughter, Lilly, and his sons, Daniel and Sammy.

 Nabil Kanso with his family in 2018; From left to right: Randa Kanso (wife), Nabil Kanso, Lilly Kanso (daughter), and Daniel Kanso (son); Not pictured: Sammy Kanso (son)

 The Estate of Nabil Kanso operates a large facility located in Atlanta, GA.

 Birds of Prey (1991) from Kanso's Kuwait Series on display in Atlanta.

 With thousands of works of art by Nabil Kanso owned directly by the estate, the collection serves as the repository for all works and related materials created over the course of Nabil Kanso’s 50+ year career.

 The Kanso family collection also includes an extensive archive of materials on the artist’s life, work, and process, including personal correspondence, sketchbooks completed over five decades, extensive writings and personal papers, autobiographical materials, and a vast array of creative output produced during Kanso’s lifetime of artistic work.
-The estate strives to work with academics, curators, and institutions across the U.S. and globally, along with collectors and galleries.
+The estate strives to work with academics, curators, and institutions across the U.S. and globally.